Your cart is currently empty!

 When it becomes worthy of an eyebrow raise, however, is when you are approached either entirely at random or at a time when you have expressed some sort of desperation publicly and the appeal used to market to you is an emotional one.
 If, for example, you’ve recently posted something on social media about your troubles with love or money and you suddenly find your inbox filled with WhatsApp numbers and promises of infallible rituals cast by powerful spellcasters who can solve all your worldly problems, you are being propositioned for a fairly common scam.

 Looking for legitimate intuitive readings?
-Check out the Intuitive Services I offer in my own shop and make sure to subscribe to The Witchy Housewife below to receive updates by e-mail whenever you release a new article.
-No spam – just updates! )O(
+Check out the Intuitive Services I offer in my own shop and make sure to subscribe to The Witchy Housewife below to receive updates by e-mail whenever I release a new article.
+No spam – just updates.
+Love and blessings.

 Leave a Reply